Installing dependencies#

 For the GPU version, the following packages need to be installed as well:

-• gemmforge (>= 0.0.207, for Nvidia, AMD and Intel GPUs)
+• gemmforge (>= 0.0.218, for NVIDIA, AMD and Intel GPUs)

-• (optional, recommended) chainforge (>= 0.0.3, for Nvidia and AMD GPUs)
+• chainforge (>= 0.0.3, for NVIDIA and AMD GPUs)

-Installation with Spack
+Installation with Spack#

 The Spack repository contains seissol as a package which automatically installs all necessary dependencies.
 All relevant build parameters are mapped to Spack variants; and architecture information is mostly inferred automatically—as known by Spack.

-In case you work on a cluster with an older Spack version which does not have SeisSol as a package yet, we also provide an out-of-tree dependency setup environment under https://github.com/SeisSol/seissol-spack-aid/tree/main/spack as seissol-env.
+In case you work on a cluster with an older Spack version which does not have SeisSol as a package yet, we also provide an out-of-tree dependency setup environment under SeisSol/seissol-spack-aid as seissol-env.
 See for reference our documentation on how to compile seissol-env on SuperMUC-NG, Shaheen (Cray system) and Frontera.
 However, seissol-env is deprecated; we strongly advise switching to the upstream Spack package instead.

-Manual installation
+Manual installation#

 We recommend setting up a folder on your system which will contain the build files for all dependencies.
 For example, do mkdir ~/seissol; cd seissol.

 In _all_ cases before building something manually, make sure to check the installed module files.
 That is, type module avail and look for the software you want to use.
-Type module load NAME to load the respective software (with NAME being the name of the software, including the text after the slash, e.g. module load cmake/3.20.0).
+Type module load NAME to load the respective software (with NAME being the name of the software, including the text after the slash, e.g. module load cmake/4.2.0).

 However, in some cases, the modules may be incomplete.
 Check that especially when using NVHPC, or the components for building AdaptiveCpp (LLVM, Boost).

-Setting helpful environment variables
+Setting helpful environment variables#

 Create a file setup.sh with the following enviroment variables.
 The following script assumes that you use the folder ~/seissol for building—adjust to your actual location.

-# For the Intel compiler
+# Set your compiler, e.g., for the Intel compiler

 # source /opt/intel/compiler/VERSION/bin/compilervars.sh intel64